-Brander Gardens offers more deserve home ownership with plenty of townhouse and apartment condominiums to choose from.
-When originally build, the majority of these condos were focused on the upper-class and elite.
-Located in the west portion of Brander Gardens are some of Edmonton's most magnificent properties, originally called Glamorgan.
+Brander Gardens offers more deserve homeownership with plenty of townhouse and apartment condominiums to choose from.
+When originally built, the majority of these condos were focused on the upper-class and elite.
+Located in the western portion of Brander Gardens are some of Edmonton's most magnificent properties, originally called Glamorgan.
 Homeowners here are treated with the proximity to the Fort Edmonton Walking trails and Footbridge which crosses to the Wolf Willow Ravine.
-Brander Gardens was named in honor of George Brander, who established a peony garden in the Bonnie Doon Area until the 1940s.
+Brander Gardens was named in honour of George Brander, who established a peony garden in the Bonnie Doon until the 1940s.

 Brookside, nestled away from the rest of Riverbend bounded by Whitemud Creek Ravine North with scenic views of our Downtown.
 Most houses in Brookside are executive style homes constructed in the 1970s with above average-sized lots and mature landscaping.
 Brookside homeowners enjoy the natural woodland habitat, skiing at the Snow Valley Ski Club and Rainbow Valley Park, access to river valley park trails, and other recreational facilities.